Nurses today are highly respected and valued members of the health care team who bring their own body of knowledge to the process of health care.

 They have a unique scope of practice and can practice independently, although they also collaborate with all members of the health care team to provide the care needed by each patient as an individual.
 Registered nurses (RNs) work in collaboration with physicians and members of other health care disciplines.

 Nursing is also a job that is in demand.
-According to the Bureau of Labor Statistics, registered nursing is among the top 10 occupations for job growth between 2014 and 2024, expected to grow at 16%.
+According to the Bureau of Labor Statistics, employment of registered nurses is projected to grow 6 percent from 2023 to 2033, faster than the average for all occupations.

 When providing direct patient care, nurses observe, assess and record symptoms, reactions and progress, which provides the basis for care planning and intervention.
 RNs also develop and manage nursing care plans, instruct patients and their families in proper care and help individuals and groups take steps to improve or maintain their health.
 Registered nursing requires a large base of knowledge in order to assess, plan and intervene to promote health, prevent disease and help patients cope with illness.
 While state laws govern the scope of nursing practice, it is usually patient needs that determine a nurse’s daily job activities.